greener-group/progres/README.md

 Currently [SCOPe](https://scop.berkeley.edu), [CATH](http://cathdb.info), [ECOD](http://prodata.swmed.edu/ecod), the whole [PDB](https://www.rcsb.org), the [AlphaFold structures for 21 model organisms](https://doi.org/10.1093/nar/gkab1061) and the [AlphaFold database TED domains](https://www.biorxiv.org/content/10.1101/2024.03.18.585509) are provided for searching against.
 Searching is done by domain but [Chainsaw](https://github.com/JudeWells/chainsaw) can be used to automatically split query structures into domains.

+A [web server](https://progres.mrc-lmb.cam.ac.uk) is available to run Progres.

 ## Installation

 1. Python 3.8 or later is required.
 The software is OS-independent.